 So how could one make five million dollars in direct ownership?

-Well, personally I receive close to six-figures in passive income each year from my properties.
-My plan is to acquire more and by the time they're all paid off, I could see them producing several hundred thousands a year in cash flow.
+Well, personally I receive close to six figures in passive income each year from my properties.
+My plan is to acquire more and by the time they're all paid off, I could see them producing several hundred thousand a year in cash flow.
 Over the lifetime of these investments, they could definitely produce over $5 million in cash flow.

 Another way to create that $5 million is through appreciation of the property.
 I don't primarily invest for the appreciation potential but it is definitely a way to generate wealth depending on where you invest.

 For example, a physician friend of mine purchased a rental property in an improved area of Los Angeles for $1 million nearly 20 years ago.
 He told me that the value of the property is over $5 million today.
 He purchased the property using leverage and put a down payment of 30% down.
 The property has been rented since that time and the loan on the property is nearly paid off.
 He lives off of the cash flow but he could essentially sell it today and receive $5 million in cash.

 Yes, I know, you have to consider taxes, but we're just having fun with this $5 million for now, aren't we?
 If he held for another 15 years, who knows what this property might be valued at?